msadecki1-chwy/a11y-decks/IntroARIA.md

 # Intro to WAI-ARIA

-Chewy Web Conference
+Global Accessibility Awareness Day

-May 7th, 2024
+May 15th, 2025

 ---